SebastianTirsen/ms4-vintage-furniture/README.md

 JavaScript code passed through the with no errors[JSHint Validator](https://jshint.com/).

-Python Code passed through with no errors[PEP8 Validator](http://pep8online.com/).
+Python Code passed through with some errors[PEP8 Validator](http://pep8online.com/).
+Since I have not learned the indentation rules, I have left some lines too long behind.
+Sorry for that.

 #### **Access Requirements**
-For testing the site, just register a new user and then login.
+For testing the site, just register a new user, verify your account via the confirmation email and then login.

-In order to manually verify the insertion of records to the collections, the tester must have access to MongoDB.
+In order to manually verify the insertion of records to the collections, the tester must have access to Django and AWS.

 #### **Regression Testing**
 All features previous tested during development in a local environment must be regression